leegao/astcenc_slang/README.md

     * Turns out partition selection isn't the problem, it's astc snapping, and jointly modeling the optimization with that in mind is very hard without resorting to combinatorial search
 6. Actually implement the bise encoding and the astc block format
-7. Use PCA to replace the soft differentiable part
+7. [Done] ~Use PCA to replace the soft differentiable part~ (trapped in local minimums, also due to coordinate descent, takes ~ same # of steps to converge as gradient descent...)
 8. Do an ensemble of 1P, 2P, and 3P
 9. Apply quantization
 10. [Done] Apply permutations to available astc patterns to expand the search space (for 3P and 2P)